-The cave’s geology is internationally significant and recognised by UNESCO as a gateway to the English Riviera Global Geopark.
+The cave’s geology is internationally significant and is a gateway to the English Riviera UNESCO Global Geopark.
 The cavern’s archaeology has fascinated many of Britain’s pioneering scientists, Rev Buckland, Charles Darwin, Alfred Wallace and William Pengelly in particular and it has inspired Beatrix Potter and Agatha Christie.

-The caves contain a long sequence of human and animal deposits beginning during the lower Palaeolithic, the old Stone Age, right through to the post-prehistoric period.
+The site has evidence of human occupation, in the same location, by three separate species of ancient humans; Homo erectus, Homo neanderthalensis and Homo sapien and the caves contain a long sequence of human and animal deposits beginning during the lower Palaeolithic, the old Stone Age, right through to the post-prehistoric period.
 Two major stalagmite floors provide dating evidence for archaeological material.
 The upper floor seals material more than 12,000 years ago, while the lower floor seals deposits older than 350,000 years.

 The limestone rock surrounding the caves was formed during the Devonian period some 385 million years ago when this part of the world lay beneath the sea south of the Equator.
 The shells and bones from the earliest forms of life to live on this planet bonded together at the bottom of the ocean to form the Coralline Devonian Limestone.